XpiritBV/UnitTesting/tdd_katas/tdd_kata7.md

-# TDD Kata 7 - Tic-tac-toe Saving game state to disk
+# TDD Kata 7 - Tic-tac-toe Saving & loading game state

 This kata is part of a series of exercises described in [TDD Kata - Tic-tac-toe](tdd_kata_intro.md).